-2.1 Your safety
+2.1.
+Your safety

-The Council are committed to this policy.
-If you raise a genuine concern under this policy, you will not be at risk of losing your job or suffering any form of retribution as a result.
-Not only is the Council committed to this but you also have legal protection under the Public Interest Disclosure Act 1998.
-Providing you are acting in good faith, it does not matter if you are mistaken.
-Of course we do not extend this assurance to someone who maliciously raises a matter they know is untrue.
+The school are committed to this policy.
+If you raise a genuine concern under this policy (even if it proves to be mistaken) you will not be at risk of losing your job or suffering any form of retribution as a result.
+Not only is the school/academy committed to this but you also have legal protection under the Public Interest Disclosure Act 1998.
+Of course, we do not extend this assurance to someone who maliciously raises a matter they know is untrue.
 If you make an allegation, frivolously or for personal gain, disciplinary action may be taken against you.

-2.2 Your confidence
+2.2.
+Your confidence

 We will not tolerate the harassment or victimisation of anyone raising a genuine concern.
 Disciplinary action may be taken against those who victimise a person reporting a concern.
+A whistleblower may have the right to sue anyone involved in such conduct and the school/academy could be held liable if it has not taken all reasonable steps to prevent the victimisation.

 We hope that you will feel able to raise concerns openly as this will make it much easier to resolve any issues.
 We also know that others may well try to deduce the source of any complaint.
-However we recognise that you may nonetheless want to raise a concern in confidence under this policy.
+However, we recognise that you may nonetheless want to raise a concern in confidence under this policy.
 If you ask us to protect your identity by keeping your confidence, we will not normally disclose it without your consent.
 If the situation arises where we are not able to resolve the concern without revealing your identity (for instance because your evidence is needed in court) we will discuss with you whether and how we can proceed.
-Despite your request for confidentiality, there may be circumstances therefore, where the Council must disclose your identity.
+Despite your request for confidentiality, there may be circumstances therefore, where the school/academy must disclose your identity.

+2.3.
 Anonymous complaints

-2.3 Remember that if you do not tell us who you are, it will be much more difficult for us to look into the matter or to protect your position or to give you feedback.
+Remember that if you do not tell us who you are, it will be much more difficult for us to look into the matter or to protect your position or to give you feedback.
 Accordingly, while we will consider anonymous reports, this policy is not well suited to concerns raised anonymously.